How can we help people save money and conserve water?

 We made time to have a full day of Sketching, working on Layouts, and Design Patterns together.
 This gave us time to explore different visual ideas on paper before we moved onto prototyping in Axure.
 Data Visualization is an area I'm particularly excited about, so I led the design process for each of the screens with graphs on them.
 A selection of my sketches are below.

 After considering many different visual approaches, we settled on the Design Patterns we would use.
-We compared the sketches against the Sitemap I had created to make sure we had created Layouts for each page type.
-Rapid Prototyping gave us the ability to test out our Paper Prototype before building the screens in Axure.
+We compared the sketches against the Sitemap I had created to make sure we had created Layouts for each screen that we needed.
+Rapid Prototyping gave us the ability to test out our Paper Prototype before building the higher-fidelity screens in Axure.

 We started Usability Testing at the beginning of week 2 so that we'd have time to consider, analyze, and implement the changes.
 Our team conducted 7 Usability Tests, and gained valuable, actionable insights from each test.
-This gave us the opportunity to rapidly iterate and improve our design.
+This gave us the opportunity to rapidly iterate and improve our design before our deadline.

 Our team created an app that would give our users tools to gain more knowledge about their personal water usage, and enable them to discover ways to save more water.
 This app met the needs of our Client Brief, and exceeded the expectations of our teachers.